Encharted Cook

 Watermelon salad in a large green glass bowl with the dressing in a small pitcher in the background with text overlay.

-It's the simple but unique combination of sweet, salty, savory, and bitter ingredients that makes this salad pleasing and surprising with every bite.
+This recipe combines the best flavors of my Watermelon Berry Salad and Fresh Summer Corn Salad to create a simple, but unique combination of sweet, salty, savory, and bitter ingredients that makes this salad pleasing and surprising with every bite.

 Close view of watermelon salad with mint in a large glass bowl topped with feta cheese